Remote Work Statistics

-And, of course, employees say flexible working is good for their well-being and work satisfaction
+And, of course, employees say flexible working is suitable for their well-being and work satisfaction

 - 75% of remote employees say working offsite has improved their work-life balance

-- 71% of remote workers say they’re happy in their current jobs versus 55% of on-site employees who said the same
+- 71% of remote workers say they're happy in their current jobs versus 55% of on-site employees who agreed

-- 36% of retirees say they would have continued working if they’d been given the opportunity to work from home or part-time
+- 36% of retirees say they would have continued working if they'd been allowed to work from home or part-time

 - 40% of remote employees say they are typically "not stressed" during an average workday